blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 Type extension can be seen as the concept of adding properties to an existing entity type `Type` by creating a new type `SubType` that has a specific relation to `Type`.
 Using `SubType` in place of `Type` must be possible when extending a type, which means that existing properties and links may _not_ be modified.

-For example, an `Employee` entity type can be an extended version of `Person`.
-This `Employee` type could contain domain-specific properties, making it more concrete while keeping compatibility with `Person`.
+For example, an `Employee` entity type could be an extended version of `Person`.
+This `Employee` type could contain all of the properties of `Person` as well as having _additional_  domain-specific properties, making it more concrete while keeping compatibility with `Person`.

-If the `Person` entity type contains required properties `Name` and `Age`, the `Employee` entity type would inherit these properties and perhaps add a `Occupation` property. `Employee` would _not_ be able to overwrite any of the properties given by `Person` e.g. it's not possible to turn `Name` into an array or make it optional.
-This restriction is important as disabling overwriting enables `Employee` instances to be valid `Person` instances i.e. compatibility with `Person` is kept.
+If the `Person` entity type contains required properties `Name` and `Age`, the `Employee` entity type would inherit these properties and could add other properties (e.g. an `Occupation` property). `Employee` would _not_ be able to override any of the properties inherited from `Person` (e.g. it's not possible to turn `Name` into an array or make it optional) to ensure that instances of `Employee` are also valid instances of `Person` (i.e. compatibility with `Person` is preserved).

 The immediate problems that arise from this definition:

-- How do we ensure that `Employee` instances can, in fact, be used in place of `Person` entities in practice?
+- How do we ensure that `Employee` instances can, in fact, be used in place of `Person` instances in practice?
-- Do multiple super-types impose constraints on extending types?
+- Do multiple supertypes impose constraints on extending types?
 - How does having `additionalProperties` in existing schemas influence extended types?
 - How do we define extended types within the BP Type System?